This page describes the out-of-the-box Recurly for Salesforce integration. This feature is available on the Recurly Professional and Elite plans.

 - VAT Number

-Recurly synchronizes your invoice line items with the following fields in the Recurly Line Items object within Salesforce:
+Recurly optionally synchronizes your invoice line items with the following fields in the Recurly Line Items object within Salesforce:

 - Line Item ID + Date/Time